 - Apparently the Ticketmaster website has some tickets available for the following day’s play.
 They sell out within minutes though.

-- In some years local residents are offered a ballot for tickets.
+- In some years local residents are offered the chance to buy tickets.
 Again there’s no guarantee.
-And you’d need to buy a local property to qualify!
+And you’d need to buy a property to qualify!

 Please note that all visitor information here is for guidance only.
 Please check the relevant websites for the most up to date information eg. accommodation details, tickets, entrance requirements, opening times etc.